 All students have access to courses that are part of NYU's Cross-School Minors.

 All students who study away are expected to complete a Course Intent Form in advance of registration.
+Additional information about course registration will be available through the Enrollment Portal.

 The Elmer Holmes Bobst Library is NYU New York's main library.
 It is a 12-story building that holds more than one million electronic books, journals, and databases; 235,000 print serial subscriptions, 500,000 government documents, and more than 41,000 linear feet of archives and manuscripts.
 In New York, NYU also has specialized subject libraries.